grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 1. Remove any period characters (`.`).
 1. Replace any character that's not a lower cased letter, a number, or an underscore (`_`) with dashes (`-`).
 1. Trim any preceding or proceeding dashes (`-`).

-## References across docs sets built by `grafana/website`

-Product docs are collated as part of the `grafana/website` repository's publishing process, which generates the live website at grafana.com.
-It might be necessary to create a reference from one of these component docs sets, such as docs in `grafana/grafana`, to another component docs set, such as docs in `grafana/cloud-docs` or tutorial content.
-Regardless of how you reference such documents, Hugo generates `REF_NOT_FOUND` warnings about those references when building docs from only that component repository.

-To link to such docs, use refs to reference those docs by their unique identifier as they exist in the other docs set.
-Avoid relrefs if possible.
-If you cannot uniquely address such docs, you might need to determine how to address those documents by troubleshooting the `grafana/website` build.

 ## Troubleshooting